About Us

 Speeding

 Speeding crashes occur when drivers either exceed speed limits or drive at unsafe speeds for road conditions.
-Speeding was an identified crash factor in 151,404 total crashes, 1,252 fatal injury crashes, and 4,619 suspected serious injury crashes in the North Central Texas region from 2016-2020, by far the most common crash factor.
-Injury severity increases as crash speed increases.
+As of May 2023, speeding was an identified crash factor in 478,697 total crashes, 4,117 fatal injury crashes, and 15,623 suspected serious injury crashes in the NCTCOG region from 2019-2023, by far the most common crash factor.
+Speeding crashes occur the highest before and after common work hours (7 a.m. and 5 p.m.).

 Impaired Driving

 Crashes involving a driver impaired by alcohol, illegal drugs, legal medication or drowsiness have remained one of the top ten contributing factors in both the state of Texas and NCTCOG region.
-The graph below highlights these crashes in the North Central Texas 16-county region from the past five years.
-During this time period, the number of crashes involving an impaired driver has decreased close to four percent overall and included a drop in the number of crashes where medication was cited as a contributing factor.
-Impaired Driving was identified as a contributing factor in 30,189 total crashes, 577 fatal crashes and 1,674 suspected serious injury crashes in the North Central Texas region from 2016-2020.
+As of May 2023, impaired driving was identified as a contributing factor in 66,784 total crashes, 4,006 fatal crashes and 5,317 suspected serious injury crashes in the NCTCOG region from 2019-2023.
+Impaired driving increases into the nighttime and peaks dramatically at 2 a.m.

 Distracted Driving

 Distracted driving can be any activity that takes a driver’s attention away from the roadway.
-Distractions can include anything from texting, talking on a mobile device, using social media, eating, drinking, putting on makeup, shaving, reading, programming a navigation system, watching a video, adjusting the radio, and even talking to passengers.
-Although believed to be greatly underreported, distracted driving crashes were reported in 77,827 total crashes, 235 fatal crashes and 1,921 suspected serious injury crashes in the North Central Texas region from 2016-2020.
+Distractions can include texting, talking on a mobile device, using social media, eating, drinking, putting on makeup, shaving, reading, programming a navigation system, watching a video, adjusting the radio, and even talking to passengers.
+Although believed to be under-reported, as of May 2023, distracted driving crashes were reported in 281,430 total crashes, 1,034 fatal crashes and 7,958 suspected serious injury crashes in the NCTCOG region from 2019-2023.

 Wrong-Way Driving

 The National Transportation Safety Board identifies wrong-way driving crashes on high-speed divided highways as the most serious type of highway collision.
 Although wrong-way driving collisions occur less frequently than other crashes, they are more likely to result in fatal and serious injuries than other types of crashes.
-Wrong-way driving crashes also known as head-on collisions involve two motor vehicles traveling straight and in opposite directions prior to the event of impact.
-Wrong-Way Driving crashes were the identified crash type in 3,567 total crashes, 203 fatal crashes, and 274 suspected serious injury crashes in the North Central Texas region from 2016-2020.
+Wrong-way driving crashes (also known as head-on collisions) involve two motor vehicles traveling straight and in opposite directions prior to the event of impact.
+As of May 2023, wrong-way driving crashes were the identified crash type in 495 total crashes, 44 fatal crashes, and 34 suspected serious injury crashes in the NCTCOG region from 2019-2023.